 Your comfort is important to us at Elevate Dental Implant Center.
-We know that many patients avoid pursuing their necessary dental procedures because they experience dental anxiety and fear of the dentist.
+Many patients avoid pursuing dental procedures because they experience dental anxiety and fear of the dentist.
 Our compassionate team of dental professionals is here for you when you need us the most.
 For patients that have implant dentistry procedures, we provide sedation options.

 Sedation Dentistry in Hanover, MD

-Understanding the differences in these sedation options can help you get a better idea of what to expect at your upcoming appointment.
+Understanding the differences in these sedation options can help you better understand what to expect at your appointment.
 If you are interested in any of our sedation dentistry options, mention this to your doctor during your dental exam.

 Benefits of Sedation Dentistry